neams-th-coe/cardinal/doc/content/tutorials/openmc_fluid.md

 in `tutorials/gas_assembly`.

 !alert! note title=Computing Needs
 No special computing needs are required for this tutorial.
-If the as-is files are too slow, simply decrease the resolution of the solid mesh.
+For testing purposes, you may choose to decrease the number of particles to solve faster, or decrease the resolution of the solid mesh.
 !alert-end!

 In this tutorial, we couple OpenMC to the MOOSE heat conduction module